engineerturph/hyperdoro-v1/README.md

 User stories =

 i want to be able to login website(use lots of login api) and use my early data

 i want to start pomodoro as i want ✔️

 i want to able to add ✔️ and remove minutes from my pomodoro with one click

-i want to be able to skip ✔️or delete pomodoro
+i want to be able to skip pomodoro ✔️

 i want to be able to see my statistics